l3-hpc/visit-scripts/README.md

 Try *start_fvcom_lm.py* using instructions for [Windows](Win10.md) or [Mac](MacStartup.md).
 While going through the steps, to clarify where to copy, paste, and click, see the video [VisIt Start Scripts](https://m.youtube.com/watch?v=b68PV_xDbxI).

 **Batch scripts**

 Batch scripts basically call the plot functions several types over a loop that redefines setvars items.
 Before trying the scripts, do the above start script demo to understand the use of setvars.
 There are different Python libraries to do this; setup_visit is mainly used for interactive start scripts while l3 and l3v are used for batch.
 The timeslider in setup_visit has unintended consequences if used in batch mode.
-These libraries are continually evolving.
+These libraries are continuously evolving.

-Creating images in batch mode for different types of plots for each variable at every single time step and making a movie from the images.
-That can get very specific, and this github mostly holds 'my' stuff, usually in-progress.
-The only thing tested and documented for use by others is [Instructions for running VisIt in batch mode to create images and movies for LEEM.](sample-movie-scripts/README_LE.MD)
+Batch scripts can get very specific to the use case, and this github mostly holds 'my' stuff, usually in-progress and again, continuously evolving.
+The only thing tested and documented for use *by others* is [Instructions for running VisIt in batch mode to create images and movies for LEEM.](sample-movie-scripts/README_LE.MD).
+If you are on one of my projects, you are welcome to request a modified, frozen, and documented batch script for a specific purpose.

+also...

+**ffmpeg**

+There are scripts for using ffmpeg after creating a set of images in batch.
+The scripts loop over batch script parameters to define frame numbers and file paths, create a string that is an ffmpeg command, then does a system call with that command string.
+They work on Hazel at NCSU without modification where ffmpeg is installed via a conda environment.
+To run them in different environments, you may need to remove some of the arguments.
+You can remove almost all of the optional arguments and still get a movie.
+You don't need to run a script to make a movie.

 ## Contents